Are you just a perfectionist or are you obsessed? See here

 Sometimes it must be difficult to understand why these symptoms simply just can't be controlled.
 It is important to understand that these problems are not the person's own fault.
 Something in the biological make up, certain physical factors that are unseen but that a person is born with, can cause the tendency to develop an obsessive compulsive disorder.
 The environment, life experiences, and of course, stress, also contributes to the problem.
 People do not cause this disease - not the sufferer himself, nor his family members.
 However, certain beliefs, certain reactions, can have a contributing effect.

-Treatment of OCD involves a combination of medication and Brief Intensive Gestalt (BIG) therapy.
+Treatment of OCD involves a combination of medication and Cognitive Therapy.

 Medication - When the problem is acute medicines are required to control the thoughts and relieve anxiety.
 These drugs must however always be taken or continued under the psychiatrist's supervision.
 Sometimes there is depression along with the other OCD symptoms, and this may have to be treated as well.